Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 We would like to replace `getResult()` with `getMyNewResult()` BUT only when it is being called by `bar`.
 If we search for the string `local result = `, it'll return the location of the first result, which is under `foo`.

 This is not what we want.
-We first want to search for `lua local function bar()` and THEN search for `lua local result = `.
+We first want to search for `local function bar()` and THEN search for `local result = `.
 To tell Hammerstone this, we setup the startAt nodes as such:

 ```lua
 startAt = {